Clear TV Key Review: This As Seen on TV television antenna is advertised as a way to receive free broadcast TV channels. We investigate.

-What is Free TV Key?
+What is Clear TV Key?

 There two two domains currently being used to advertise the product: freetvkey.com and cleartvkey.com, both registered in August 2015.
 Freetvkey.com currently forwards to cleartvkey.com.